-NEW YORK, Nov 30 (Reuters) - The U.S. Environmental Protection Agency is expected to propose by the end of this week the amount of renewable fuels that oil refiners must blend into their fuel mix for 2023 and beyond, two sources familiar with the matter said.
+NEW YORK, Dec 1 (Reuters) - The U.S. Environmental Protection Agency proposed on Thursday increases in the amount of ethanol and other biofuels that oil refiners must blend into their fuel over the next three years.

 While Congress set out specific goals through 2022, the law expands the EPA's authority for 2023 and beyond to change the way the RFS is administered.
 Starting next year, the agency has leeway to set multi-year mandates and make other changes.

 Reuters previously reported the total blending volumes on Wednesday, citing sources.